Architecture

 httpcloak (root)

 The public Go API.
-Client, Session, all the WithX option constructors, multipart helpers.
-Deliberately thin.
-Everything interesting lives in subpackages.
+Client, Session, every WithX option constructor, the multipart helpers.
+Deliberately thin: everything interesting lives in a subpackage.
 Most options just set fields on a protocol.SessionConfig that gets handed to session.NewSession.

 Files: httpcloak.go, local_proxy.go.